Outreach programs organize activities and events in the community to promote wellbeing.

 Ohana Program

-The Ohana Program is an interdisciplinary student volunteer program that aims to place volunteer companions for end-of-life or chronically ill hospital patients at RUMC who are without family or friends at their bedside.
-The program is sponsored by the Rush Department of Internal Medicine, Section of Palliative Medicine.
+The Ohana Program is an interdisciplinary student volunteer program that aims to place volunteer companions for end-of-life or chronically ill hospital patients at Rush University Medical Center who are without family or friends at their bedside.
+The program is sponsored by the Rush Department of Internal Medicine – Section of Palliative Medicine.
 The role of the volunteer is simply to be present with the patient so that they are not alone.
 Time commitment for volunteers is minimal and scheduling is flexible for visiting patients.

 The Road Home Program

-The Road Home Program helps veterans and their families by providing timely and confidential support, counseling, and veteran health services to help the veteran and their family understand, heal from, and cope with the invisible wounds of war.
+The Road Home Program helps veterans and their families by providing timely and confidential support, counseling, and veteran health services to help the veteran and their family understand, heal from and cope with the invisible wounds of war.
 Volunteers with this program participate in the intensive outpatient program (IOP) weekend outings to popular Chicago landmarks (like the Field Museum, sporting events, or cooking classes).
 Volunteers go with the veterans on the outings and welcome them to the city (many are coming from out of town).
-The IOP runs for 3 weeks each month.
-Volunteers are needed on Saturdays; the program runs from 1-5pm.
+The IOP runs for three weeks each month and volunteers are needed the Saturdays the program runs, from 1 to 5 p.m.

 Rush Stroke Force